chriswang8936/airbnbseattle_explore/README.md

 ## Installation
-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
-The code should run with no issues using Python versions 3.*.
+no necessary libraries to install here

 ## Project Motivation
 For this project, I will in using the Seattle Airbnb Data from kaggle to answer three below questions